Permanent exclusions should be a last resort particularly for children with Special Educational Needs.

 - Look at our factsheet around preparing for a governing body meeting or an Independent Review Panel (PDF)

-- An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see 3.13 of the Department for Education Exclusions guidance).
+- An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see 3.
+1 Suspensions and permanent exclusions guidance)

-- In exceptional cases, where additional evidence has come to light, a fixed-term exclusion may be extended or converted to a Permanent exclusion.
+- Only in exceptional cases, where additional evidence has come to light, can a further suspension or a permanent exclusion be issued to begin after the first suspension.

-- Exclusions may only be given by the Head Teacher who has a duty to notify parents in writing and include the reason for the exclusion, the period of exclusion, parents rights to make representations to the governing body and how, and should also include links to sources of impartial advice and information.
+- Exclusions may only be given by the Head Teacher who has a duty to notify parents and if relevant Social Worker and virtual School Head without delay.
+This must be done in writing and include the reason for the exclusion, the period of exclusion, parents rights to make representations to the governing body and how, and should also include links to sources of impartial advice and information.

 - The Head Teacher must immediately inform the governing body and the local authority of a permanent exclusion